-If you choose to while they are performing their duties, they can drop them beside you and tell you you’ve been served or leave them on your windshield if you refuse to lower your window.
+If you choose to while they are performing their duties, they can drop them beside you or leave them on your windshield if you refuse to lower your window.
 Avoidance is not going to stop legal actions from taking place.

 What if I’m Not at Work?

 If you are not available at your workplace, a process server can still serve you.
 Process servers can serve individuals at their place of business, place of employment, place of education, and any other public place where they are likely to be found.
 Process servers may also serve individuals who do not live in the same residence as the party being served.